 - Aging affects people differently in the emotional sense as well, the information center Senior Advisor points out.
 For some, it can bring contentment and a new cheerfulness, for others sadness, fear, anger, or depression.
 Geriatric providers and caregivers are often responsible not only for the physical well-being but also for the mental and emotional well-being of the older people in their care.

 Aware of these changes with aging, geriatricians can provide more accurate diagnoses, more selectively prescribe medications and provide better disease management for the aging community.

 Collaboration Leads to Improved Outcomes

 According to the Merck Manual, patients and caregivers should be included in team meetings when appropriate.
-Families of an older adult need to arrange for a safe living environment that provides social contact, a proper diet and some sort of exercise or activity.
-All caregivers need to know the medication schedule, menu plan, daily schedule and symptoms or behaviors that warrant a call to the doctor.
+Families of older adults need to arrange for a safe living environment that provides social contact, a proper diet, and some sort of exercise or activity.
+All caregivers need to know the medication schedule, menu plan, daily schedule, and symptoms or behaviors that warrant a call to the doctor.
 Managing the entire team of family and caregivers is an important part of geriatric care.
 Care management is especially helpful for family members who live far away and crucial for seniors with round-the-clock care needs and multiple caregivers.
-Communication is essential among health care providers, family members and caregivers to ensure that patients’ needs are met.
+Communication is essential among health care providers, family members, and caregivers to ensure that patients’ needs are met.